-The era of online radio, its archived shows and “on-demand” playback, has shattered what used to be one of radio’s most defining traits: the unrepeatable, unrecoverable moment of a listener’s encounter with a sound, a thought, a note, a discussion.
+The era of online radio, its archived shows and “on-demand” playback, has shattered what used to be one of radio’s most defining traits: the unrepeatable, unrecoverable moment of a listener’s encounter with a sound, a thought, a note.

-Increasingly, radio’s time has become imperishable.
+Radio time has become immortal.
 The “live” and in situ has been frozen in the stream.

-Chronopolis is a specialty show on Cashmere Radio that seeks to explore the duration and fragile time unique to the radio listening experience.
-Every month Chronopolis presents a piece of generative and algorithmic music and sound in its widest sense.
+Chronopolis is a speciality show on Cashmere Radio that explores fleeting, fragile time unique to the radio listening experience.
+Chronopolis presents generative and algorithmic music and sound.
 Artists develop a work that is broadcast live and in real time, running continuously until the next show.

 The piece can only be experienced at that unique moment in which the act of listening and live generation of sound crystallize.
-As soon as the transmission stops the piece will disappear in the dark voids of time and memory.
+After the transmission the piece disappears into the void of elapsed time and memory.
 Only fragments may be left in our archives.
-Because the broadcast can run for up to a month we very much welcome compositions taking advantage of this rather augmented time span: a four weeks snapshot of infinite, durating time.

 Hosted/curated by Jacob Eriksen, Lukas Grundmann, Daniel Gottlieb and Gregor Pfeffer.